Cassandra Austen: Later life

 George Austen was not wealthy and had supplemented his income as a country parson "by taking in pupils and tutoring them for Oxford".
 After graduating from Oxford University, in 1794, one former pupil, Thomas Fowle, became engaged to Cassandra Austen.
 Fowle needed money to marry and went to the Caribbean with a military expedition as chaplain to his cousin, General Lord Craven.
 There, Fowle died of yellow fever in 1797.
-Austen inherited £1000 from him, which gave her a little financial independence but, like her sister, she never married.
+Austen inherited £1,000 from him, which gave her a little financial independence but, like her sister, she never married.

-After the death of her father in 1805, Austen, her sister, and their mother moved to Southampton, where they lived with their brother Francis Austen (family name 'Frank') and his family for five years.
+After the death of her father in 1805, Austen, her sister, and their mother moved to Southampton, where they lived with their brother Francis Austen (family name "Frank") and his family for five years.
 They moved again in 1809 to a cottage in the village of Chawton on their brother Edward's estate.

-Jane died in 1817 and Cassandra is reported to have destroyed two thirds of Jane's letters in 1843, a couple of years before her own death.
+Jane died in 1817 and Cassandra is reported to have destroyed two-thirds of Jane's letters in 1843, a couple of years before her own death.
+There has been much debate about the reasons that may have led Cassandra to the decision to destroy a substantial part of Jane's letters.
+Some scholars, including Devoney Looser, believe that, most likely, these letters, of very personal and intimate content, may have put the writer in a bad light, as had happened to Frances Burney in the 1840s.
 She passed the remainder on to relations as mementos.
 Austen continued living at Chawton, at first with her mother and a family friend, Martha Lloyd.
-Her mother died in 1827 and Martha left to marry Cassandra's brother Frank in 1828.
-Cassandra lived on alone at the cottage but continued to visit friends and relations.
-On one such visit to her brother Frank in March 1845, she suffered a stroke.
+After her mother's death in 1827, Martha left the household to marry Cassandra's brother, Frank, the following year.
+Cassandra remained alone at the cottage but continued to maintain contact with her friends and family through regular visits.On one such visit to her brother Frank in March 1845, she suffered a stroke.
 Frank, who was still a serving Admiral at the age of 71, was preparing to depart to take command of the Royal Navy's North American Station and was obliged to leave his stricken sister at his home (Portsdown Lodge, Widley near Portsmouth) in the care of another brother, Henry.
 She died there a few days later on 22 March 1845, aged 72.
 Her body was returned to her home village of Chawton for burial at St. Nicholas' Church alongside her mother.